-#1) New Courses: STH’s online courses (Core QA, HP Load Runner, HP UFT, Selenium, JIRA) are on an all time BANG!!!
+#1) New Courses: STH’s online courses (Core QA, Micro Focus Load Runner, Micro Focus UFT, Selenium, JIRA) are on an all time BANG!!!
 Our world-class quality, affordable pricing, individual attention and strong student’s target orientation have been well received with rave reviews and are helping 1000’s of QA aspirants across the globe.

 #2) Stats: The mere statistics of our fellowship is overwhelming and is a constant reminder to us that we need to work harder than ever to excel the expectations:

 - STH now gets 1 million page views per month

 - 255,000 YouTube views and 1.6k subscribers just in last 9 months

 #3) Free training and resources: In addition to our awesome articles, STH’s comprehensive free training series this year have been focused on the most popular QA skills that we are confident will be the first point of reference for many learners.
 If you haven’t already, check them out at: